 Step 4: Inspect Anchor Text of Backlinks

-You can also look at the use of anchor text to validate the legitimacy, relevancy, and authority of your outbound links.
+You can also look at the use of anchor text to validate the legitimacy, relevance, and authority of your outbound links.
 You can do this by exporting the list of outbound links through clicking on “All Out Links” in the “Bulk Export” Menu Tab.
 This will give you the URLs and anchor text for all links on those pages.
 Be sure to also use a filter on the “Destination” column that will be available in the .csv file to see if your site is linked and what anchor text has been included.

 4. Managing Site Migrations and Redirects

 Another incredibly helpful utilization of Screaming Frog is as a way to keep track of your SEO needs during a site migration.

 Tracking and correcting crawl errors and redirects can be an arduous task in its own right and auditing them is no walk in the park either.

 Thankfully, Screaming Frog comes to the rescue once again.
 You can upload a list of your old URLs from a previous site and crawl them to ensure that you have successfully implemented permanent 301 redirects to your new site.
 The beauty of this feature in Screaming Frog also comes in the ability to check for redirect chains which you can do by checking ‘always follow redirects’ in the ‘Advanced’ tab of the ‘Spider Configuration’ Menu.
 With this feature checked, Screaming Frog will crawl and follow any redirect chains until it reaches the final destination URL.

 5. Finding Schema Data and Verifying Google Analytics Code